Rigidity of saddle loops: Introduction

 The theory developed by M.~Berthier and F.~Touzet in~\cite{BerTouze} classifies the saddle foliations $\fol{}$ admitting Liouvillian first integrals $H$.
 We carry out here the final step that allows us to list all compatible gluing maps $R\in\diff$ leading to integrable loop germs. \begin{namedthm}[Theorem~E] Any integrable loop germ $\ww L=\left(\fol{},\mathcal{R}\right)$ is $\tmop{Diff}_{\tmop{fib}}(\mathbb{C}^{2},\bar{\Delta})$-equivalent to one appearing in the following list. \begin{enumerate} \item $\mathcal{F}$ is a linear $1:\lambda$ saddle foliation, $\lambda>0$, and $R\in\mathcal{R}$ is a linear map. \item $\fol{}$ is a linear $1:1$ saddle foliation and $R\in\mathcal{R}$ is a Bernoulli diffeomorphism. \item $\mathcal{F}$ is a non-linear $1:1$ saddle foliation in Poincaré-Dulac normal form and $R\in\mathcal{R}$ embeds in a holomorphic flow. \end{enumerate} \end{namedthm} Section~\ref{sec:integrability} contains the detailed list of the model loop germs and the precise definitions of the terms involved above.
 For the sake of readability, let us simply say that a Bernoulli diffeomorphism is a resonant diffeomorphism whose Écalle--Voronin cocycles~\cite{VoroParaboEng,EcalParab} are ramified homographies (with same ramification order), whereas $R$ embeds in a holomorphic flow if its cocycles are all trivial.

 Because integrable foliations have solvable holonomy groups, and since solvable finitely-generated subgroups of $\diff$ are very rare, one is not surprised to encounter only so few integrable foliations.
-What may seem more surprising is that we only encounter Abelian holonomy groups in the list.
+What may seem more surprising is that we only encounter abelian holonomy groups in the list.
 Let us try to give an intuitive explanation of the fact.
 It is clear that a linear foliation can be glued by a linear map $R$ without destroying the transverse structure (a linear map commutes with the other linear data), and in that case the holonomy group is itself linear and commutative.
-In contrast, the non-linear terms of $R$ have to conciliate the different behaviors near distinct local branches of the separatrices passing through the saddle point.
+In contrast, the nonlinear terms of $R$ have to conciliate the different behaviors near distinct local branches of the separatrices passing through the saddle point.

-On the one hand, when the local eigenratio $\lambda$ differs from $1$, the roles played by the branches of the local separatrices are asymmetric, which hints at why only linear gluing maps are compatible with the existence of a Liouvillian first integral.
+On the one hand, when $\lambda\neq1$, the roles played by the branches of the local separatrices are asymmetric, which hints at why only linear gluing maps are compatible with the existence of a Liouvillian first integral.
 Nonlinearities in the foliation pose the same problems, and indeed a nonlinear $p:q$ saddle in Poincaré-Dulac normal form, given as the solutions to the differential equation

 even when glued with $R=\id$, is \emph{not} an integrable loop germ.